theseus-os/Theseus/README.md

 QEMU allows us to run Theseus quickly and easily in its own virtual machine, completely segregated from the host machine and OS.
 To exit Theseus in QEMU, press `Ctrl+Alt`, which releases your keyboard focus from the QEMU window.
 Then press `Ctrl+C` in the terminal window that you ran `make run` from originally to kill QEMU.

 To investigate the state of the running QEMU entity, you can switch to the QEMU console by pressing `Ctrl+Alt+2`.
 Switch back to the main window with `Ctrl+Alt+1`.

+On Mac, enter `Ctrl+Alt+G` to release mouse.
+To switch between console view and vga mode view, first release mouse and then manually select `VGA` or `compact_monitor0` under `View` from the top menu bar.
+Use `Ctrl+C` to kill QEMU.

 ### KVM Support
 While not strictly required, KVM will speed up the execution of QEMU.